HL7/fhir-us-ndh/input/pagecontent/index.md

 - InsurancePlan: Details of a Health Insurance product/plan provided by an organization
 - Location: Details and position information for a physical place
 - Network (based on Organization): A healthcare provider insurance network
-- Organization: An organization is a formal or informal grouping of people or organizations with a common purpose.
+- Organization: An organization is a formal or informal grouping of people or organizations with a common purpose
 - OrganizationAffiliation: Details of relationships between two or more organizations
-- Practitioner: A practitioner is a person who is directly or indirectly involved in the provisioning of healthcare.
+- Practitioner: A practitioner is a person who is directly or indirectly involved in the provisioning of healthcare
 - PractitionerRole: Describes the relationship between a practitioner and an organization.
 A practitioner provides services to the organization at a location.
-Practitioners also participate in healthcare provider insurance networks through their role at an organization.
+Practitioners also participate in healthcare provider insurance networks through their role at an organization
 - Restriction (based on Consent): Restriction on use/release of exchanged information
-- Verification (based on VerificationResult): Provide information on which verification process was performed, what was verified, when the verification took place, who performed the verification, and how it was verified for a given instance of a resource.
+- Verification (based on VerificationResult): Provide information on which verification process was performed, what was verified, when the verification took place, who performed the verification, and how it was verified for a given instance of a resource

 ### NDH Profiles
 The NDH outlines three profile categories for the mentioned Resources above, each predicated on the specific functionalities inherent to the NDH.